ABOUT US

 Don Donahue profile image

-Dr. Donald Donahue, DHEd, MBA, MSJ
+Dr. Donald Donahue, DHEd, MBA, MSJ, FIBODM

 Dr. Donahue is a professor of global health, a Lieutenant Colonel, Medical Service Corps, U.S. Army (Retired), and affiliate faculty with the Disaster Medicine Fellowship at Beth Israel Deaconess Medical Center (BIDMC).